ECOSYSTEM

 In a publication pipeline, several distributed users commit data to a collaboration server, their uploads are checked and moderated, possibly against a master database, accepted submissions are merged with the master database which is then published on a public collaboration server.

-Download and hosting
+Download and Hosting

 Development